rezgui/OctoberCMS-Feaflet-Map/README.md

-Simple plugin for displaying map with marked location using [Leaflet.js](http://leafletjs.com) and OpenStreet Maps.
+# Simple plugin for displaying map with marked location using [Leaflet.js](http://leafletjs.com) and OpenStreet Maps.
+### Forked from RedMarlin/OctoberCMS-Feaflet-Map

 Alternative for those who don't want to or can't use Google Maps or other commercial products.